f4z3r/wasmcloud-tutorial/component-model/README.md

 ## Composing

-Now before we can run the componets, we need to compose them.
+Now before we can run the components, we need to compose them.
 This can be done using the `wac` (WebAssembly Composition) tooling:

 ```sh